 Affordable Side-printed PBT Keycaps

-I purchased these no-name Cherry MX compatible PBT keycaps from Banggood.com.
+I purchased these no-name Cherry MX compatible PBT keycaps from Banggood.com (Edit: They are now listed at Amazon under the NPKC brand).
 They’re OEM profile in ANSI layout with a Dolch type color scheme (black and gray), red Escape key, and side-printed legends.
 The picture below shows them installed on my Magicforce 68, a very popular low-budget 65% mechanical keyboard.

 The surface of these PBT keycaps have a medium matte texture, which I personally prefer over extremely rough or smooth finishes.
 Right in that Goldilocks Zone.
 They’re not slick, so your fingers won’t easily slide, but the texture is subdued enough so as to not have that “sandpaper-like” quality of more aggressively textured keysets.
 The F and J keys also have homing bumps that make it easy to position your fingers on the home row by feel.